Tutorial

 Shotomatic Team

-How to Save Ebook Pages as a PDF on Mac
+How to Save Ebook Pages as a PDF on Mac, When Allowed

 Disclosure: We make Shotomatic, the Mac app used in this tutorial.
 The general method works with any capture tool that can repeat screenshots and send a keypress between captures.